rednafi/rednafi.com/content/about.md

 ## Breadcrumbs

-The handle _"rednafi"_ is just a mashup of my first name, _Redowan_, and my nickname _Nafi_, which my parents and a few close friends use.
+- The handle _"rednafi"_ is just a mashup of my first name, _Redowan_, and my nickname _Nafi_, which my parents and a few close friends still use.
+- I like sci-fis, and my all-time favourite book is _[Stanislaw Lem's Solaris]_.
+- When I'm not banging my head on the keyboard, I'm probably out taking a long walk through some foresty area near a lake.
+- I think through writing and not the other way around.
+Most of the blogs on this site take way longer to write than you'd think.

 ## Greatest hits